aspose-total/Aspose.Total-Products/total/en/python-net/conversion/excel-to-mobi/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert EXCEL to MOBI arises when a Python developer wants to add a feature of conversion within their application.
+MOBI is a popular format for e-books and is widely used by readers.
+It is a compressed format and is supported by many devices like Kindle, Nook, etc. Therefore, it is important to convert EXCEL to MOBI in order to make the content readable on these devices.

+<h2>How Aspose.Total helps for excel to mobi conversion</h2>
-For a Python developer, who is trying to add a EXCEL to MOBI conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including EXCEL and MOBI files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert EXCEL file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including EXCEL and MOBI files.
+It helps to automate the conversion process in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert EXCEL file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into desired Microsoft Word format.
+This Word file can then be converted to MOBI format using any online converter.
+This process is simple and efficient and helps to save time and effort.

 {{% /blocks/products/pf/feature-page-summary %}}